 Those were the differences between organic and regular produce.
 Does this mean you need to only pick organic food from now on?
 That might be a little heavy on your pocket, right?
 Any alternatives?

-What Foods Must You Consume Organic?
+What Foods Should You Consume That Are Organic?

-Ideally, all.
-But there are certain foods, which, as per research, are more likely to get exposed to harmful chemicals and pesticides during their production.
+There are certain foods, which, as per research, are more likely to get exposed to harmful chemicals and pesticides during their production.

 According to the Environmental Working Group, an American activist group that specializes in agricultural research and advocates clean eating, following are the conventional foods that are most likely to contain pesticides.
 EWG labels them as the Dirty Dozen*.